greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

    - **Note:** CodeFrog does not automatically close tickets or mark PR comments as done

 3. **CodeRabbit Resolution Tracking:**
-   - Push changes to PR
+   - Use [GitHub Desktop](https://desktop.github.com/) or your Git client to push changes to PR
    - CodeRabbit AI automatically verifies your fixes when you commit
    - CodeRabbit marks PR comments as resolved once your changes are committed
    - Let CodeRabbit re-review to verify all issues are resolved